jvendrow/Integral-Calculator/README.md

 Approximates the definite integral of functions from a to b using the trapezoid rule.

 Also includes function that give:

--pi
+- pi
--ln and e
+- ln and e
--square root
+- square root
--the six basic trigonometric functions
+- the six basic trigonometric functions